-- Uniforms for athletes - Snacks & meals for athletes and coaches - Costs associated with athlete training or competition - Volunteer mileage reimbursed at the current IRS charitable rate - Gift cards for a reasonable amount to show volunteer appreciation (make sure to list the name of the recipient) not to exceed \$25.00 in value - Bus rental - Purchase of sporting equipment used during training for Special Olympics events - Costs associated with recruiting new athletes or increasing athlete participation - Costs associated with promoting Special Olympics in your community - Reasonable fundraising expenses (concessions, candy sales, t-shirt sales, wreathes, etc.) - Office supplies such as postage or paper - Storage for sporting equipment - Professional training fees (please have recipient fill out IRS W9 Form) - First aid / medical supplies - Laptop/computer and software Not to exceed \$1000.00 - We are discussing an option where we work with our supplier (ITPros) to purchase the laptops with the software through SOWI so all will be compatible. - Banquets/Agency part Average cost should not exceed \$20.00 per athlete.
-(If athlete and/or family and friends are charged, this is tax able and proper form completed to). - Any item with a purchase value \$1000.00 or greater will require the prior approval of the SOWI Sr. Director of Field Services Office - All items that have a purchased price of \$2500.00 or greater are considered asset and SOWI needs to be notified for insurance and tax asset inventory tracking.
+- Uniforms for athletes - Snacks & meals for athletes and coaches - Costs associated with athlete training or competition - Volunteer mileage reimbursed at the current IRS charitable rate - Gift cards for a reasonable amount to show volunteer appreciation (make sure to list the name of the recipient) - not to exceed \$25.00 in value - Bus rental - Purchase of sporting equipment used during training for Special Olympics events - Costs associated with recruiting new athletes or increasing athlete participation - Costs associated with promoting Special Olympics in your community - Reasonable fundraising expenses (concessions, candy sales, t-shirt sales, wreathes, etc.) - Office supplies such as postage or paper - Storage for sporting equipment - Professional training fees (please have recipient fill out IRS W9 Form) - First aid / medical supplies - Laptop/computer and software Not to exceed \$1000.00 - Banquets/Agency part Average cost should not exceed \$20.00 per athlete.
+(If athlete and/or family and friends are charged, this is tax able and proper form completed to).

+Any item with a purchase value \$1000.00 or greater will require the prior approval of the SOWI Sr. Director of Field Services Office

+All items that have a purchased price of \$2500.00 or greater are considered asset and SOWI needs to be notified for insurance and tax asset inventory tracking.